1967 Fairbanks flood: Geography

 Fairbanks and nearby communities were established and expanded on the Tanana River floodplain and there were at least 15 serious floods recorded that happened in the area.
 The floodplain experiences two kinds of flooding, one from spring breakup and the other from short duration heavy rainfall in the summer.
 Major spring flooding from ice jams occurred in 1905, 1911, 1937 and 1948.
 Rain produced flooding happened only in August 1930 before the 1967 flood.
 The majority of the flood risk in the Fairbanks area is due to spring break up.
 However, ice jam flooding in the region is usually restricted, while rain-caused flooding affects a much larger area.

 As early as 1930, residents of Fairbanks expressed concern about flooding from the Tanana River.
-Before 1945, a channel called Chena Slough branched off of the main channel of the Tanana river, and indicated that the Tanana River might be establishing its main channel further north upstream of Fairbanks.
+Before 1945, a channel called Chena Slough branched off of the main channel of the Tanana River, and indicated that the Tanana River might be establishing its main channel further north upstream of Fairbanks.

 Weather

 Starting in July, a low north of Alaska and a high in the north Pacific set up a pattern of increased precipitation so that Fairbanks received over 3 inches of rain for the month.
 In August, a large scale pattern brought arctic air from the northwest of Alaska and increased winds from the southwest.
 This was in part due to the remnants of Tropical Storm Hope and an arctic front west of Fairbanks that brought in an atmospheric river from the Pacific on 8–11 August.
 On 12 August, weather conditions were similar to those found in squall lines in the Great Plains of the United States.
-From the 13th onwards, a low pressure from Bristol Bay brought even more precipitation into the area.
+From the 13th onwards, a low pressure system from Bristol Bay brought even more precipitation into the area.
 Rain was concentrated around central to eastern Interior Alaska, with much comparatively milder rainfall values in the Alaska Range and Denali National Park.

 Significant rainfall occurred from 8 August and lasted until around 20 August, although it was variable at times.
 At the Fairbanks International Airport, a record breaking 6.15 inches of rain was reported between 8 and 15 August.
 On the 13th, the daily record of rain at the Fairbanks Airport was broken, with 3.61 inches of observed rain, which is still the highest daily total for that station.
 Between 10 and 15 August, several areas of heavy rain were recorded, as much as 7.18 inches just north of Talkeetna.